 Using the Create Variables Wizard.

-When the document you want to Pathagorize is filled with 'personal data' (names, addresses, sizes, colors, etc.), call on the 'Create Variables Wizard.
-It allows you to quickly convert each piece of personal data into a [variable].
+When the document you want to Pathagorize currently is filled with 'personal data' (names, addresses, sizes, colors, etc.), you can call on the 'Create Variables Wizard to quickly convert the personal data into a [variable].

 To activate the 'Create Variables' Wizard, press the hot key combination <Alt-V> (for 'Variable').
 You will see this overlay, planted in the upper right corner of your editing screen (hopefully out of the way):

 Figure 1.
 The Initial 'Create Variable' Wizard Screen.